 Slaughter and May is one of the most prestigious law firms in the world.
 We advise on high-profile and often landmark international transactions.
 Our excellent and varied client list ranges from governments to entrepreneurs, from retailers to entertainment companies and from conglomerates to Premier League football clubs.
-We are a full service law firm to corporate clients and have leading practitioners across a wide range of practice areas including Mergers and Acquisitions, Corporate and Commercial, Financing, Tax, Competition, Dispute Resolution, Real Estate, Pensions and Employment, Financial Regulation, Information Technology and Intellectual Property.
+We are a full service law firm to corporate clients and have leading practitioners across a wide range of practice areas including Mergers and Acquisitions, Corporate and Commercial, Financing, Tax, Competition, Disputes and Investigations, Real Estate, Pensions and Employment, Financial Regulation, Information Technology and Intellectual Property.

 Clients need us to ensure that the service we offer is cutting edge, both in terms of harnessing latest market developments, such as legal tech, as well as the quality of our advice.
 We are committed to a forward thinking, innovative approach to legal service delivery to complement the best in class, business focused advice on which our reputation is built.

 We take great store in drawing strength from diversity.
-With 103 different degree courses from 65 different universities and 44 nationalities represented among our lawyers, our culture is extremely broad.
+With 147 different degree courses from 70 different universities and 45 nationalities represented among our lawyers, our culture is extremely broad.

 A world of difference